arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 ## What is Geospatial Data?

-Maps and More!
+If you have ever look at a map, followed GPS directions, or even just used a cell phone to check the time, you have used geospatial data.

+**Geospatial Data** is any data that includes information about the location of an object or event on the Earth.
+We think of these locations as being on the Earth's surface, but they might actually be a bit above the surface (weather, airplane flight paths) or below (oil or gas deposits).

+Most useful geospatial data includes locations in addition to other information.

+Many of our interactions with geospatial data are in the form of maps.
+Maps can be visually striking ways to present a lot of geospatial data.

+### Classic example: John Snow and the Cholera Outbreak

+https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/something-in-the-water-the-mythology-of-snows-map-of-cholera/

+### More than Maps

 Sometimes maps are helpful: https://www.sciencedirect.com/science/article/pii/S1876285922001814?via%3Dihub Not all geospatial research results in maps: https://link.springer.com/content/pdf/10.1007/s11524-022-00633-7.pdf

-## Classic example: John Snow and the Cholera Outbreak

-https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/something-in-the-water-the-mythology-of-snows-map-of-cholera/

-## Uses
+## The power of geospatial data

+### Connections
-Connections of all sort of not otherwise clear groupings (social determinants of health) Effective interventions (i.e. put a clinic here) Impactful communication, to both scientists and other interested people (general public/politicians/policy makers)
+of all sort of not otherwise clear groupings (including social determinants of health)

+### Effective interventions
+(i.e. put a clinic here)

+### Impactful communication
+to both scientists and other interested people (general public/politicians/policy makers)

-## Issues
+## Issues impacting geospatial data
-Quality of data is greatly improved: hand drawn maps and surveying technology is now GPS, still not perfect Volume of data: so freaking much all the time every day (think weather data)
+Quality of data is greatly improved: hand drawn maps and surveying technology is now GPS, still not perfect

+### Volume of data
+so freaking much all the time every day (think weather data)

+### Privacy
-Privacy: your cell phone is tracking you!
+your cell phone is tracking you!
 Responsible use: jittering?
 By region?
 Can location data be anonymized?

+### Expense
+some things are free, but for really powerful stuff, you need to pay a lot of money.

 ## Additional Resources